Procrastination Neuroscience: The Prefrontal Cortex Brake

 Why do procrastinators perform well under deadline pressure?

 Deadline pressure works because it collapses temporal discounting.
-Research in behavioral neuroscience shows that the discount rate for consequences approaches zero as temporal proximity approaches zero [10].
+Research on impulsive behaviour shows that motivation to act rises sharply as deadlines approach, because the subjective value of avoiding consequences increases with temporal proximity [10].
 When a deadline transitions from abstract to imminent, the brain stops treating the consequence as distant and registers it as immediate threat.
 This activates the amygdala in a productive direction – the fear of missing the deadline now outweighs the fear of doing the task.
 The prefrontal cortex also receives an urgency signal that temporarily boosts its override capacity.
 This is why procrastinators can produce quality work at the last minute, but the strategy is unsustainable because it relies on stress hormones that cause long-term health consequences.

 What neurotransmitter is involved in procrastination?